bkuhn/talks/Demystify-GPL-Enforcement/compliance.markdown

 # Who I Am?

 + Currently: President of Software Freedom Conservancy, which is:
-     - ... non-profit home of BusyBox project.
+     - ... non-profit home & partial &copy;-holder of BusyBox
      - ...
 Erik Andersen's & BusyBox's designated GPL enforcement agent.

 + Currently: on Board of Directors of the FSF